telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 ---
 title: Get Started with Kendo UI
 page_title: Get Started with Kendo UI | Kendo UI Getting Started
-description: "Get your HTML5 UI frameworks and widgets by hosting Kendo UI, downloading Kendo UI bower package, or using Kendo UI CDN service."
+description: "Host Kendo UI in your project, download the Bower packages, or install it by using the CDN services."
 previous_url: /install/onsite, /getting-started, /intro/getting-started
 slug: getting_started_installation_kendoui
 position: 1